simakma5/obsidian-vault/Obsidian Vault/Thesis/Design notes.md

 > > [!note] Coax to antenna probe transition
 > > While the outer conductor and insulation of the feeding coax are terminated at the waveguide's outer wall, the inner conductor extends through a drilled hole, forming a section of air-filled coaxial line with a length equal to the thickness of the waveguide's wall.
 To minimize impedance discontinuities and secure the signal integrity as it propagates to the antenna probe, it is important to select the radius of the drilled hole, which acts as the outer conductor for this section so that the air-filled coax has an impedance close to $50\ \Omega$.
 > >
-> > This also means that, when stripping the feeding coax of its outer conductor and dielectric, it is necessary to account for the air-filled coax length by removing a total length of `WaveguideThickness` + `Probe1Length`.
+> > This also means that, when stripping the feeding coax of its outer conductor and dielectric, it is necessary to account for the air-filled coax length by removing a total length of `waveguideThickness` + `probe1Length`.
 >
 > The probe's **distance from the back-short** is usually somewhat smaller than a quarter of a guide wavelength at center frequency.
 In free space (outside the waveguide), the distance to the backshort would be more than a quarter wavelength but all analyses of waveguides should be done from inside the guide, not looking at it from outside.
 Note that the wavefront in the guide appears to move faster than the speed of light, which is why the guide wavelength is more than in free space (remember, $v = f \cdot \lambda$).
 >